Apple Cider Doughnuts are fried cake donuts that are crispy on the outside, tender on the inside, and packed with apple flavor!

 - maple glaze

-This homemade Apple Pie Filling recipe is SO EASY to make!
-Store the filling in the freezer and enjoy apple desserts all year long!
+- Try our homemade Apple Pie Filling recipe and enjoy apple desserts all year long.

-Easy Apple Crisp recipe with sweet, tender apples topped with a crunchy crumb topping.
-Apple crisp is best served warm with vanilla ice cream and caramel!
+- Easy Apple Crisp is amazing, served warm with ice cream and caramel sauce.

 Ingredients